AndresRojas22/ChangeThemeW10/README.md

 # ChangeThemeW10
 Python script to change light/dark theme on windows 10 at its execution.
+The way this script works its changing some values directly on the windows registry. for further questions or feedback contact me on LinkedIn or email me at: andresrojaso@outlook.com

 # 💫 About Me:
 I'm currently working on web development using Python and flask framework<br>I'm really looking forward to collaborating with other developers and learn from them.<br>I really enjoy programming, I think its another way to make art